-The true peak itself is seemingly always too active for it to be possible to ‘bag’ the highest point without seriously endangering yourself so you will have to be content with the beautiful views.
+The true peak itself (1,455m according to the Bakosurtanal map) is seemingly always too active for it to be possible to ‘bag’ the highest point without seriously endangering yourself so you will have to be content with the beautiful views.
 Local people informed us that it last erupted in 1980 though we can find no news reports.
 There was a major eruption in 1951 and the mountain appears to be persistently active – small amounts of smoke were seen emitting from its crater, almost continuously, during our visit.

 To return to Desa Lama takes about 2 and a half hours, but be sure you are on the correct ridge on the decent and take extra care on the steepest sections.

 Bagging information by Nick Hughes, updated by Dan Quinn (August 2013).